carlosabalde/libvmod-cfg/README.rst

 VMOD useful to access to contents of environment variables and local or remote files from VCL, usually for configuration purposes.

-Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; (3) files containing collections of pattern matching rules; and (4) Lua 5.1 scripts are supported.
+Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; (3) files containing collections of pattern matching rules; (4) Lua 5.1 scripts; and (5) ECMAScript (i.e. JavaScript) scripts are supported.
 Remote files can be accessed via HTTP or HTTPS.
+Execution of Lua scripts using LuaJIT is solid and it has been extensively tested in highly trafficked environments.
+However, JavaScript execution does not enforce any sandboxing at all and it still needs to be seriously benchmarked.

 Wondering why I created this VMOD?
 How it could make your life easier?
 I wrote a blog post with some answers: `Moving logic to the caching edge (and back) <https://www.carlosabalde.com/blog/2018/06/27/moving-logic-to-the-caching-edge-and-back>`_.